Geometric inflexibility and 3-manifolds that fiber over the circle

 A standard projection map from $\Teich(S)$ to $\cC(S)$ is readily defined by applying the following Lemma, which is a simple application of the Collar Lemma \cite[Thm.
 4.4.6]{Buser:book:spectra} and \cite[Lem.
 2.1]{Masur:Minsky:CCI}. \begin{lemma} Given $L>0$ there exists $C>0$ such that if $\alpha$ and $\beta$ are simple closed curves on $X$ of length at most $L$ then we have $d_\cC(\alpha, \beta) \leq C$. \end{lemma} The coarse projection map

-assigns to each $X \in \Teich(S)$ the collection of vertices of $\calC(S)$ whose corresponding curves can be realized on $X$ with length less than $L_g$.
+of $\Teich(S)$ to the set $P(\calC^0(S))$ of subsets of vertices of $\calC(S)$, assigns to each $X \in \Teich(S)$ the collection of vertices of $\calC(S)$ whose corresponding curves can be realized on $X$ with length less than $L_g$.
 By Lemma \ref{bersconstant}, the image $\pi_\calC(X)$ is non-empty and by Lemma \ref{intersectionbound} it has uniformly bounded diameter, so we have a coarse notion of separation between bounded length curves on $X$ and $Y$ obtained by taking

 \bold{Thurston's compactification.} The elements of $\calS$ naturally determine points in Thurston's compactification for $\Teich(S)$, the {\em projective measured lamination space} $\pml(S)$.
 Thurston showed Teichm\"uller space can be compactified by the $(6g-7)$-sphere $\pml(S)$ to obtain a closed ball.
 The action of the mapping class group $\Mod(S)$ on $\Teich(S)$ extends to the compactification by homeomorphisms.
 Each simple closed curve $\alpha$ determines a point in $\pml(S)$.
 For further details on Thurston's construction, we point the reader to \cite{FLP}, \cite{Imayoshi:Taniguchi:book}, or \cite{Bonahon:currents}.